whitfin/local-cluster/README.md

 ## Setup

-To configure your current node for cluster testing, you need to change some things in your `test_helper.exs` in order to set up some requirements.
-A basic example looks something like this:
+To configure your test suites for cluster testing, you need to run through a one-time setup to change some stuff in your `test_helper.exs`.
+This is required to avoid some potential issues with your node name changing after your application tree has already stated.
+This also reduces some bloat due to having `LocalCluster.start/0` in most test cases.
+The snippet below can be used as a sample helper file.
+Make sure to change the application name to match your application name.

 ```elixir
 # start the current node as a manager